Moving every few years in military life puts a real dent in your local friendships.

 4. Seek out the military community resources in your area.

 One of the things I did when we first moved to Okinawa was join the New Parents Support Group, and I’m so glad I did.
-This is for all mamas.
-You don’t need to be a mom who is struggling or in need.
+This is for all parents.

 Everyone is in the same boat as you.
 Literally everyone.
 All military spouses are all too familiar with picking up and moving every few years.
 We all need to make new friends all the time.